-While the above is important, but most important of all is that I am a fan of Star Trek The Original Series (TOS), Star Trek The Next Generation (TNG), Voyager, a charter member of Project Enterprise, a virtual crewmember on the spaceship NSS Enterprise, and an ensign in STARFLEET, the International Star Trek Fan Association, Inc. How did all this begin?
+While the above is important, but most important of all is that I am a fan of Star Trek The Original Series (TOS), Star Trek The Next Generation (TNG), Voyager, a charter member of Project Enterprise, and a virtual crewmember on the spaceship NSS Enterprise.
+How did all this begin?
 My interest in Star Trek began when I moved to Nova Scotia in the early 1970s, when I was 7 or 8 years old.
 Star Trek reruns were broadcast every Saturday at 12:00 on our local CBC TV station, long before cable TV was available.
 I instantly connected with the show, its characters, and since I was still a child, all the nifty gadgets like communicators and phasers.
 My best friend Murray was also a Star Trek fan, and he once drew a pretty good diagram of the Enterprise, and that just blew my mind at the time.
 Since then I have seen every episode of TOS, TAS, TNG, and Voyager.
 I’ve also seen most of the feature films, and deeply disliked the three reboots that came out starting in 2009 because I don’t think they reflect Gene Roddenberry’s philosophy.
 George Takei agrees with me.

 Although I am a Star Trek prof, I am also much more.
 I sponsor a dog kennel every month at the Toronto Humane Society and am a monthly donor to the Royal Canadian Air Force Association Trust, for example.
-Here is a list of my major achievements:
+I have also paid for several women in developing countries to have cataract surgery through the SEVA Foundation, and furthermore I have donated to the United Negro College Fund to assist black students to get the same educational opportunities that I had, plus I have donated to the Peace Corps, and to HeForShe, a UN-sponsored movement to encourage men to support gender equality.
+I am also a member of the NAACP, America’s oldest civil rights organization, and I sponsor a 10-year-old Kenyan girl through a most commendable charity called Children Incorporated.
+Here is a list of my other major achievements: